Reducing the stigma of mental illness: what it is, what it is not

 Sometimes, people need a break from their daily lives when they’re having a mental health episode and others rely on a daily pill to help keep symptoms at bay.
 In more serious cases, some individuals will have to receive in-patient care or live in a psychiatric facility.
 All-in-all, there are a lot of things to understand about what mental health is.
 But I think we’ve done a great job at making it clear what it is not.
 Now, return to line one if it doesn’t make sense yet!

 If you or someone you know is struggling with mental health or substance use issues, we can help.
-Call us at (973) 773-7600.
+Contact us at Adult Family Health Services to learn more about our services.